TaraKhodaei/TopicContml/README.md

 >
 > * **loci Folder**<br/>
 > If dataset of sequences are in a folder (e.g. "loci_birds"). <br/>
-    Loci are in separate text files called "loci0.txt", "loci1.txt", ....<br/>
+    Loci should be in separate text files called "loci0.txt", "loci1.txt", ....<br/>
-    In each locus, we merge the words from the same location (using 3 first letters) and then apply LDA.
+    In each locus, we merge the words from the same location (e.g. using 3 first letters) and then apply LDA.
 > ```
 > python topiccontml.py -f loci_birds -m 3 -gt rm_row -nl 14
 > ```